james-cranley/Python30/README.md

 **But I am an `R` person...**

 We forgive you.
 This session is just aimed at demystifying coding and for brevity we focus on one language: Python.
-Also `conda` works well for isolating `R` environments.
+Also, `conda` works well for isolating `R` environments.

 ## Step 1: Install `conda`